CollegiumAcademicum/collegiumacademicum.de/content/pages/hausprojekt/neubau/index.en.md

 {{< video "2020_Bau_Entwicklung" >}}

 Self-managed dormitory, education and culture centre: the new Collegium Academicum is located on the site of the former US hospital in Heidelberg-Rohrbach.
 It comprises two existing buildings and one new building which is made of wood with an innovative architectural design.
-First tenants will move in by April or May 2022.
+First tenants will move in by August 2022.

 {{< img src="uebersicht" alt="Übersicht des Geländes" attr="Maurice Frank 2018" >}}
     {{< img src="uebersicht" alt="Übersicht des Geländes" attr="Maurice Frank 2018" />}}